The Strategy That Your Framework Cannot See

 What to Expect

-The engagement begins with a Strategy Call — a focused diagnostic conversation where Dr. Ceruto assesses which neural decision-making mechanisms are operating below specification.
+The engagement begins with a Strategy Call, a focused strategy conversation where Dr. Ceruto assesses which neural decision-making mechanisms are operating below specification.
 This is not a general advisory conversation.
 It is a precision assessment of the specific prefrontal architecture involved.

 From there, Dr. Ceruto designs a structured protocol targeting the identified circuits.
 The work follows a clear progression: neural architecture assessment, identification of the specific cognitive control deficits limiting strategic output, targeted recalibration through Real-Time Neuroplasticity, and measurable verification of decision quality improvement.